 1. What mom didn’t know is that the teen who was living there had threatened me before she had even arrived.
 Sometimes he’d even be standing behind her balling up his fists or giving me mean looks.

-2. Asking me those questions, especially in front of a person who was using me for sexual experimentation, reinforced in my young mind that I was supposed to do whatever I was told by the person who was watching me while she was gone.
+2. Asking me those questions, especially in front of a person who was using me for sexual experimentation and sexual abuse, reinforced in my young mind that I was supposed to do whatever I was told by the person who was watching me while she was gone.

 3. Because I had said “yes” at the door, I didn’t think that I could change my answer later.
 To do so would mean that I would have to explain why I “lied” when she asked me earlier.